SockDrawer/SockBot/docs/configuration.md

 ### ignoreUsers
 This option sets a set of usernames that the bot will ignore.
-Ignored users cannot interact with the bot and the bot will be prevented from interacting with the ignored users topics unless the interaction is initiated by forum staff
+Ignored users cannot interact with the bot and the bot will be prevented from interacting with the ignored users topics unless the interaction is initiated by forum staff.

 This option was added to prevent users from being able to hijack the bot to harass other users.